Srivastava57Harsh/EthForAll/README.md

 # 💪 Problem Statement

 In India, people do not have huge capital to spend on investment at a particular moment or in one go and do not have the option of investing it on a recurring basis.
-As an attempt to solve the same, we present you SigmaStart
+As an attempt to solve the same, we present you SigmaStart.

 # 💡 Goals